 Regional Councils are still working on the details on how this will be implemented at a regional level.
 For more detailed information on the cap on synthetic nitrogen fertiliser use as well as the other aspects of the regulation see the National Freshwater Regulations page.

 What do I need to do now?

 - Understand the new regulations and how they would apply to your farm.
-Discuss with your trusted advisor or your regional DairyNZ Environmental Change Specialist.
+Discuss with your trusted advisor or your local DairyNZ consulting officer.